juliangruber/_resume/README.md

 ### misc

-The first I designed myself, was team leader and main coder.
+The first I designed myself, was team leader and main coder for.
 The second I did as a freelancer.
 The third was an experiment for Firefox OS App Days where I wanted to show simple replication patterns that work offline too.

 <img src="https://dl.dropbox.com/s/4xfil4vgdyxzo9m/Screen%20Shot%202012-12-09%20at%204.10.34%20PM.png" width="33%">